theheavygluon/QuantumFinance/README.md

 ## **Authors**

-**Course creators:** Jack Streeter, Edward Hall, Adam Fattal-Dakmak and Alice Bru.
+**Course creators:** Jack Streeter, Edward Hall, Adam Fattal and Alice Bru.

 We are a group of students studying Physics at Durham University.
 We hope this introductory course will help you gain an insight into some applications of quantum computing in finance.